Developmental Plasticity-inspired Adaptive Pruning for Deep Spiking and Artificial Neural Networks: Developmental Plasticity-inspired Adaptive Pruning Algorithm

-where $\gamma=0.999$ is the decay constant of the survival function.
-Finally, we prune the synapses whose $F_{BCM}<0$ by setting their weight $w_{ij}=0$, prune the neurons whose $F_{D}<0$ by setting all their presynaptic weight $W_{i}=0$ at each epoch.
+The neuron survival function $F_{BCM}$ and the timestep survival function $F_{Time}$ are calculated and updated consistent with the above synapse survival function $F_{BCM}$.
+Finally, we prune the synapses whose $F_{BCM}<0$ by setting their weight $w_{ij}=0$, prune the neurons whose $F_{D}<0$ by setting all their pre-synaptic weight $W_{i}=0$, and prune the neuronal timestep whose $F_{Time}<0$ by forcing the neuron to no longer firing spike at this timestep.